Patrik Baboumian, a record breaking European strong man, once said:

 - Yes, you can certainly achieve your goals without consuming meat.

-- No, you won’t necessarily become healthier by cutting meat out of your diet but it will not affect your health in a negative manner if you consume nutritional alternatives.
+- No, you won’t necessarily become healthier by cutting meat out of your diet but if you consume nutritional alternatives it certainly wont do you any harm.

 Question number 3 is the biggie!
 It is the crux of this article and is a decision that is entirely yours!